 Field-hunting tip

-Look in vanadium-bearing black shales country — that is the host setting where ankinovichite typically forms.
+Look in vanadium-bearing black shales country, the host setting where ankinovichite typically forms.
 If you start seeing vanadium minerals, clay minerals in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, or aggregates habit, so train your eye for that shape before scanning the outcrop.